Email Icon YouTube Icon LinkedIn Icon Facebook Icon Google Plus Icon Twitter Icon

 Picking Video Content to Pin to Existing Boards

 While the video content you add doesn’t have to be yours, it should of course be related to the board that you’re pinning it on however, the video content you add to an existing pinboard really doesn’t have to have a ton of value.
-That means that if you have a pinboard about “How to take care of Dachshund’s”, for example, there’s absolutely nothing wrong with adding a short YouTube video of dachshund puppies playing in the park or running after a ball.
-That video doesn’t really contribute anything to the quality of your content, but it doesn’t take away from your real quality information, either.
-In fact, pinning a video could get more people to check out the quality content on the rest of the board.
-After all, who doesn’t want to watch cute puppies playing in the park or chasing after a ball on a summer day?
-People that do watch your video may share your other content and check out your other boards as well.
+That means that if you have a pinboard about “How to take care of Dachshund’s

 Social media has become an important part of pretty much all businesses, including traditional brick and mortar businesses and online businesses.
 However, social media has become increasingly important for people that work in SEO, since social media is being used differently by many companies to find their target audience.